 How do I charge an electric car?

-There are a few ways in which to charge your electric car.
+There are a few ways to charge your electric car.
 Almost every owner – at least those who have off-street parking – opts for a home charge point.

 These are installed on your driveway and in your garage and allow faster and safer charging than you’d get from a regular three-pin wall socket.
 They’ll fill up your battery overnight, leading most owners to treat their car like their mobile phone – simply plug it in in the evening and wake up to a fully charged battery.

-Getting a home charging point is easy – most electric car purchases will have one included as an added bonus.
-If it doesn’t, don’t despair – many companies will fit them.
-And there’s a Government grant available to cover up to £350 of the cost under the Electric Vehicle Homecharge Scheme.
+Getting a home charging point is easy – many electric car purchases will have one included as an added bonus.
+If it doesn’t, don’t despair – many companies will fit them, and there’s a Government grant available to cover up to £350 of the cost under the Electric Vehicle Homecharge Scheme.

 Many electric car owners find plugging in at home far more convenient than running a petrol car, as there’s never a need to make a journey specifically to get fuel.